edgi-govdata-archiving/wayback/README.rst

 Code of Conduct
 ---------------

 This repository falls under EDGI’s `Code of Conduct <https://github.com/edgi-govdata-archiving/overview/blob/main/CONDUCT.md>`_.
-Pleas take a moment to review it before commenting on or creating issues and pull requests.
+Please take a moment to review it before commenting on or creating issues and pull requests.

 Contributors